hamilton-lima/robolucha/src/runner/tasks.md

 #Todo

-* MatchEventPublisher
-    - Send events to Redis using RemoteQueue

 * MatchStatePublisher
     - Send state to Redis using RemoteQueue
+    - how the messages are sent to the queue?

 * Implement golang publisher that reads from matchstate and updates the active clients with the state